 What happens when a mistake is found in a published research article?
-Everyday Einstein takes a look at scientific retractions and corrections.
+Ask Science takes a look at scientific retractions and corrections.

 In the poem "An Essay on Criticism," Alexander Pope wrote: “To err is Humane; to Forgive, Divine.”